jborchma/project_euler/README.md

 Now all I need to do is loop through the numbers of red tiles r starting at 1 and sum up all the possible combinations.

+### Problem 115

+[The next problem](https://projecteuler.net/problem=115) is very similar to 114 and can be solved using my solution for 114 very easily.
+It pretty much asks, given a minimum length `m` for the red tiles, how long does the row need to be in order to have at least 1000000 solutions.
+So we can just change the minimum length of 3 from 114 to `m` and increase the length `n` one by one to see how many combinations we get.

+### Problem 116

+[This problem](https://projecteuler.net/problem=116) is much easier than the previous 2.
+The constraint that the red (now also green and blue) tiles cannot touch each other is gone and also we cannot combine special tiles of different lengths anymore.
+Hence, all we need to calculate is the number of permutations for a given number of special tiles `r` and length `m` and then loop through the possible number of special tiles for the red, green and blue lengths.
+The number of permutations is given by `(r+b)!/(r! * b!) = binom(m + (1 - k) * r, r)`, where `k` is the allowed length of the special tiles (2, 3 and 4) and m is the overall length.

 ### Problem 185